-Credit Risk - Allowance for impairment losses on loans and advances to customers.
+Credit Risk - Allowance for impairment losses on loans and advances to customers

-Refer to Note 1.5 and 1.13 for the accounting policy and Note 11 and 12 of the annual accounts.
+Refer to Note 1.5 and 1.13 for the accounting policy and note 12 and 13 of the annual accounts disclosures.

-The society holds £237.1m (2021: £217.2m) of loans and advances to customers against which an impairment provisions of £242,000 (2021: £66,000) is held at the year end.
+The Society holds £275m (2022: £237.1m) of loans and advances to customers against which a impairment provision of £408k (2022: £242k) is held at the year end.

-Credit risk is an inherently judgemental area due to the use of subjective assumptions and a high degree of estimation in arriving at the year-end provisions.
-FRS 102 requires a collective provision for losses incurred but not yet identified by the Society.
+Credit risk is an inherently judgemental area due to the use of subjective assumptions and a high degree of management estimation in arriving at the year end provisions.
+FRS 102 requires a collective provision for losses